 To be specific, they have to take the help of AI to analyze more than 5 million immune cells.
 They look for the ones which are able to produce antibodies that help patients to recover.

-All the credit goes to artificial intelligence, 500 antibodies have been identified for use in the future Coronavirus therapies.
+Another revolution of AI in the Healthcare Industry is mobile Applications.
+All the credit goes to artificial intelligence, 500 antibodies have been identified for use in future Coronavirus therapies.

 The government in every country is taking the help of drones.
 From patrolling walkways with loudspeakers to warning residents to wear masks and stay at home, drones are helping authorities to get information faster.